kubernetes-retired/kube-aws/README.md

 View the full instructions at [GitHub](/Documentation/kubernetes-on-aws.md) or at [the CoreOS documentation website](https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws.html).

----

-CoreOS is interested in learning more about how people are launching clusters on AWS - fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSf7rktZ_1QABIPkzYqxlMuGSE4W82ZFUYmyYk0ER7tqHMPBRg/viewform) to help us out.

-This survey is meant for those who are currently running at least some workloads (dev, staging, or prod) on Kubernetes on AWS.
-Once we have received enough responses, we will share our learnings, anonymized and in aggregate, with the general Kubernetes community.

----

 `kube-aws` is a command-line tool to create/update/destroy Kubernetes clusters on AWS.

 ## Features